 Mailing Address: 341 East E Street Suite 135A

 See map below for driving instructions.

 Sunday Weekly Service 9:30 AM

 Sunday after Service: Women's Bible Study 11:30 am Will begin again in September.

 Friday 9:00 PM weekly prayer time

-Saturday Men's Bible Study, every other Saturday of each month at 9:00 am.
-Will begin again in September.
+Saturday Men's Bible Study will begin again in September.

 What We Believe